crowding/ansible-role-audio/index.md

     shairport-sync -o alsa -a lab -p 5000 -- -d lab

-#### low volume?

-At first this appeared to play nothing, but I found it is actually playing very softly.

-This problem went away, not sure why.
-Running pulsemixer?
-A fix in ctl block in alsamixer?
+Now, I ran into a problem when pulse used libalsa as its backend.
+Data was going from shairport-sync through libalsa to pulse to libalsa again.

+I switched to using Pulse to talk directly to kernel alsa and configured libalsa to talk to pulse.

 #### forwarding virtual outputs from ALSA to Pulse

+Even when using the libalsa backend, I am creating my multiple virtual outputs using Pulse, because it can correct for clock drift.
+So for multiple-outputs, my `asound.conf` forwards those sinks to Pulse, which forwards them back to Alsa.
+See [above][#relaying-to-pulse].

+But this caused a problem with using shairport-sync.
+The connection kept starting and dropping.
+Something in the chain of shairport-sync -> libalsa -> pulseaudio -> libalsa(again) -> kernel seemed to be messing up its

+Using Pulse as the system's backend seemed to fix this; now the chain goes to shairport-sync -> libalsa -> pulseaudio -> kernel.

-If I use ALSA, this will require driving the virtual multiple outputs from ALSA.
+If pulse outputs to ALSA, ALSA will have to send to Pulse as the backend, this will require driving the virtual multiple outputs from ALSA.
 I had [earlier][#multiple] decided to create the virtual outputs using Pulse, which is capable of correcting for clock skew.
 I instead opted to crewate shadow virtual devices that pipe from ALSA to Pulse, which handles synchronization between devices better, and then sends back to ALSA.
-See [above][#relaying-to-pulse].

 ### over Pulse

-Meanwhile if I try running it over Pulse, as in `shairport-sync -o pa ...` it appears to connect and play, but nothing is coming out the speakers when playing from my mac.
-There is a Github post alleging that shairport-sync and pulse don't play well.
-So far it seems to work better using ALSA userspace libs?
+But shairport-sync also includes a pulse backend.

 Now, the "pa" backend on shairport-sync accepts no arguments.
 How do I tell it what output to use?